Parent: Internet and Networking

 Installation & Starting XChat

 XChat is not installed by default.
-It is located in the Universe section of the Ubuntu repositories.
+It is located in the Universe section of the Ubuntu repositories (in Ubuntu 20.04 and earlier).
 Install XChat by opening Synaptic (System, Administration, Synaptic Package Manager) and highlighting xchat.
 XChat and it's associated packages will be installed when the user selects Apply.
 XChat can also be installed via terminal with the command: sudo apt-get install xchat.
 XChat-GNOME is also in the Universe repository and is listed as xchat-gnome.

 1. To start XChat: Applications -> Internet -> XChat IRC or you can run the following command in the terminal: xchat.